 He directed the marketing for all four years (2011-1014) of Spring For Music, showcasing American orchestras at Carnegie Hall.
 In 2016, he aided the producers of Mozart in the Jungle, developing capacity utilization and sales models to accurately reflect dramatic plot points.
-In January 2017, he will be the guest speaker on orchestra marketing at the San Francisco Conservatory’s “Music Management for Musicians” seminar.
+In 2017, he was the guest speaker on orchestra marketing at the San Francisco Conservatory of Music’s “Music Management for Musicians” seminar.

 Christopher Stager’s resume reads as follows:

 Providing strategic counsel, process and perspective on marketing, advertising and audience development to the Boston Pops, Baltimore Symphony, The Cleveland Orchestra, Detroit Symphony, Knoxville Symphony, Lincoln Center Festival, New York Philharmonic, The Philadelphia Orchestra, Rochester Philharmonic, San Francisco Symphony, Saint Louis Symphony, Spring For Music at Carnegie Hall, Toledo Symphony, Winston-Salem Symphony and others.